mycelitree

 Install the MCP server.

-Model Context Protocol server exposing T-Series commands as tools to any MCP-compatible client.
+Model Context Protocol server that exposes Mycelitree's audit tools to any MCP-compatible client.

 Install